kevingiddings/MixPLNClust/README.md

 ## Installation

 Requires EdgeR, a Biocunductor pacakge.
-This package can abe installed with the following code:
+This package can be installed with the following code:

 ```{r}
 if (!require("BiocManager", quietly = TRUE))